cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 ![](add_domains.png)

+After these steps your app should be set up to handle the Universal Link.

+You may also need to do something similar for your app on [developer.apple.com](developer.apple.com)...
+See [this](https://blog.branch.io/how-to-setup-universal-links-to-deep-link-on-apple-ios/)

 ## <a name="open-url"></a>Using `onOpenURL` to handle links

 `onOpenURL` is a callback which will be called when a user taps a link that matches the